 CARE fights poverty and injustice in 86 countries around the world to help the world’s poorest people find routes out of poverty.

-International Alert (IA) is an independent peacebuilding organisation who work with people and communities directly affected by conflict.
+International Alert is an independent peacebuilding organisation that works with people and communities directly affected by conflict.

 International Rescue Committee